5Coates/hello-world/README.md

 # hello-world

-This is a getting started repository for me to learn Git and GitHub.
+Hello there!

+This is my first commit that I'll be making to the readme-edits branch.
+I hope to merge this into the master branch soon!